 2. Bastille Live Stream Concert

 Shortly following this, Bastille’s front man and vocalist Dan Smith treated fans to two exclusive live stream concerts released on 26th and 27th April via Instagram Live.
-In the more intimate setting of his music room, Smith performed two live streams, featuring songs from his latest album Doom Days such as 4am, whilst also covering Kanye’s Love Lockdown.
+In the more intimate setting of his music room, Smith performed two live streams, featuring songs from his latest album Doom Days such as 4am, whilst also covering Kanye West’s Love Lockdown.
 However, the most striking part of Smith’s live stream was his reworking of fan favourite Glory from his third album Wild World, boasting his impressive pitch range as he recited the chorus.

 Sporting a To Kill a King t-shirt, Smith claimed he was originally inspired to live stream by To Kill a King’s main vocalist Ralph Pelleymounter, who has also livestreamed a one-man concert on Facebook (see below).